gportay/aur-bootlin-toolchains/README.md

 ## CREATE AND MAINTAIN AUR

+Before doing anything else, the existing [AUR] repositories are submodules and they **SHOULD** be cloned:

+	$ git submodule update --init

 After a bump, run:

 	$ make commit

-Note: The git repository is created locally if it does not exist yet.
-The [AUR] repositories **SHOULD** be cloned instead if it exist.
+Note: The git repository is created locally if it does not exist yet and it is not an existing [AUR] repository.

+Eventually, make the packages:

+	$ make makepkg

+Or, for [AUR] packages only:

+	$ git submodule foreach makepkg --force --clean --cleanbuild

+In the very end, push the changes to [AUR]:

+	$ git submodule foreach git push

+And commit the submodules changes:

+	$ git commit -m "Update submodules"

 ## BUGS